ropensci/spatsoc/README.md

 ## TODO
 * check that all functions have proper is null DT and colnames present / it didn't break anything
 * check for [] for DT and fix so outputs what we want
+* what are the incompatibilities between randomization + grouping methods

 ## Vignettes
 * highlight build blocks